Trading-Journal/trading-journal-authentication/README.md

 ## Pending

 * Role/Authorities
-  * Roles Interface, can be Static or an Entity
+  * Roles can be Static or an Entity
   * Create an Enum with basic Roles (USER and ADMIN) with Category enum as well
     * If Static, just relly on Enum
     * If Entity, save all enums in db on startup